50 Identity And Access Security Stats You Should Know In 2025

 Use A Password Manager

 Password management solutions store each employee’s passwords in a personal, encrypted vault that they access via a single master password.
-From within the vault, employees can safely access the credentials to all of their corporate accounts, share passwords, and update weak or compromised passwords.
+From within the vault, employees can safely access the credentials to all their corporate accounts, share passwords, and update weak or compromised passwords.

+Password managers also feature password generation tools which enable employees to create unique, random passwords without having to remember them.
 They enable employees to access their accounts easily and securely, and they enable security teams to keep tabs on their organizations’ password health.

 Enforce Multi-Factor Authentication (MFA)

-It’s important to note that some methods of MFA are stronger than others; in the past year, for example, we’ve seen numerous examples of breaches caused by threat actors “bombing” users with push notifications until they allow access either accidentally, or simply to make the notificaitons stop.
+It’s important to note that some methods of MFA are stronger than others; in the past year, for example, we’ve seen numerous examples of breaches caused by threat actors “bombing” users with push notifications until they allow access either accidentally, or simply to make the notifications stop.
 Because of this, organizations are increasingly being recommended to use non-phishable, FIDO-certified MFA, such as hardware authenticators or biometrics.
 Big tech companies are also encouraging consumers, as well as businesses, to adopt these stronger methods of authentication, and have been developing more user-friendly, frictionless authentication options (such as “passkeys”) to encourage more widespread adoption.

 Learn more about passkeys and passwordless authentication in our interview with John Bennett, CEO of Dashlane, on the Expert Insights Podcast.